agu3rra/agu3rra.github.io/docs/blog/tlsHandshake.md

     public and private keys are mathematically paired with one another, but the details and explanation are not in the scope of this article.

 ## The Certificate Authority
-What if the initial handshake message from Caesar had arrived at someone from the enemy army?
-How could he be sure that he was talking to Maximus on the other end?
-Let’s assume Maximus could use a Roman empire seal of authenticity that he was sent along with his message and that the enemy couldn't forge one.
+What if the initial handshake message from Caesar had arrived at someone from the enemy army before it reached Maximus?
+Upon receiving the first response, how could he be sure that he was talking to Maximus on the other end?
+The answer is that Maximus uses a Roman empire seal of authenticity that he was sent along with his message and that the enemy couldn't forge.
 That seal established a **trusting relationship** between Caesar and whoever was on the other end of the line.
 That is the *role of a Certificate Authority (CA): a 3rd party one can trust (the Roman empire’s seal emitter) that attests that the public key being used in the TLS handshake process belongs to a specific server (Maximus), so the party that initiated the communication (Caesar) can perform the exchange of the secret to be used in further messages.*

 ## FAQ’s
 ??? question "Why don’t we just use asymmetric encryption?"